AyushSavar/Assignment-Auto-Grader/README.md

 2. Mobile Application: Develop a mobile application version of the portal, providing students with convenient access to assignment submission, grading feedback, and course materials on their smartphones or tablets.

 # Known Errors
-1. After logging in, if the user goes back to the login page, the session state no longer exists hence an error pops up.
-To circumvent this reload the page.
-This does not affect the working of the portal.
-2. Plagiarism and late submission are implemented correctly in the backend but code to display these could not be completed.
+1. Plagiarism and late submission are implemented correctly in the backend but code to display these could not be completed.

 ### Installing the dependencies
 **Make sure that you have `Python 3.10` installed in your system**